 What is a recurring issue that hoteliers have, and will continue to face in the future?
 Hotel sustainability – the impact your property has on the environment.

-In simple terms, sustainable hotel practices are ones that consider and benefit current generations (guests), without causing detrimental impacts to future generations.
+In simple terms, sustainable hotel practices consider and benefit current generations (guests), without causing detrimental impacts to future generations.

-This means that hoteliers must consider what eco-friendly hotel practices they can implement in order to be sustainable.
+This means that hoteliers must consider what eco-friendly hotel practices they can implement to be sustainable.
 This includes things such as energy efficiency, water consumption, waste, and so on.

-As an accommodation business, your property must consume a lot of water and energy in order to provide showers, spa facilities, electricity and so on.
+It’s no secret that sustainability is on the rise in a number of industries.
+As an accommodation business, your property must consume a lot of water and energy to provide showers, spa facilities, electricity and so on.